landonroxypal-repo/TCES-203-CPP-Project/README.md

  - Simulator.h: A small simulation class that takes in a Mecanum car and a grid size to simulate where the car is in physical space.
  - Simulator.cpp: The implementation of the simulation class defined in Simulator.h.

+ Classes:
+ -Motor: Contains information about the motor
+ -Car: Contains the data about the car, a tostring, and functions related to what the car in real life
+ -Simulator: Contains the fucntions that print out the grid when the simulator is compiled.

 # Simulator

 The simulator is automatically toggled on or off for the program given the compilation.